-Projects that should in most circumstances be reviewed by the Landmarks Commission.
+Projects that should be reviewed by the Landmarks Commission:

 - 1. Any project that creates a significant change in appearance, such as altered windows, new porches, alterations to the roofline, enclosing porches, etc. - 2.
 Additions, including decks. - 3.
-New structures (excluding garden sheds). - 4.
+New structures. - 4.
 Permanent removal of historic original materials, trim, decorative elements, etc.